jc141x/jc141-bash/setup/readme.md

 <br>

 ### How to Run the Game
-Open up a terminal and then run the following commands.
+Open up a terminal and then run the following command.
 Please edit where appropriate.

 ATTENTION! - Using sh instead of bash does not work!
 Only use bash or ./ with x permission.

 ```
-bash /Path/to/Game/start.{n/w/e-w/n-w}.sh
+bash /Path/to/Game/start.{n/e-w/n-w}.sh
 ```
-Please check the script for the exact name, of course you can navigate to the directory and run the command there, negating the `/Path/to/Game`.
 <br>

 #### Troubleshooting
 If for whatever reason you have a problem with running the game, please consider the following command to help with debugging.

 ```
-DBG=1 bash /Path/to/Game/start.{n/w/e-w/n-w}.sh
+DBG=1 bash /Path/to/Game/start.{n/e-w/n-w}.sh
 ```
 <br>

 #### Operating Dwarfs
-Should your game exit in an inappropriate fashion or you would like to extract, there are a number of built-in commands to help you.

-The extraction command will automatically make the start script use the extracted files and will not attempt to run mounted again until groot directory is missing/empty again (if the script defaults to mounting).
+setting.sh file provides some optional commands which can be useful.

 ```
-bash settings.sh <COMMAND>
+bash settings.sh COMMAND

 Available Commands
   extract-dwarfs